alirezamohamadiam/alirezamohamadiam.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm Alireza Mohammadi, an independent AI safety researcher with a fresh BS in Computer Engineering.Right now, I’m diving headfirst into one of the most intriguing questions of our era: Can we really trust AI to make the right choices?
+I'm Alireza Mohammadi, an independent researcher who recently completed my B.Sc. in CE.
+Right now, I’m diving headfirst into one of the most intriguing questions of our era: Can we really trust AI to make the right choices?

 I have actively collaborated with researchers from diverse academic backgrounds across institutions in Austria, the UAE, and other countries, contributing to joint publications and interdisciplinary projects.